dswatson/prePSORT/README.md

 # PSORT
-Data, scripts, and results for PSORT study
+Scripts and results for PSORT study.